-Akira MORITA, Director-General Research Institute of Science and Technology for Society (RISTEX) Japan Science and Technology Agency (JST)
+President, Japan Science and Technology Agency (JST)

-1.2.5 Open access and data management plan
+1.2.4 Open access and data management plan

 JST announced the basic policies for handling research achievements towards the promotion of open science in April 2017.
 The policies stipulate the basic concepts for allowing one's access to papers on research achievements and archiving, as well as on managing and disclosing research data.